crynux-ai/crynux-node/README.md

 # Use ./venv/Scripts/Activate.ps1 on Windows
 $ ./venv/bin/activate

-# Use requirements_desktop.txt if you need start the desktop GUI
+# Use requirements_docker.txt if you do not need the desktop GUI
-(venv) $ pip install -r ./requirements_docker.txt
+(venv) $ pip install -r ./requirements_desktop.txt

 # Compile the project and install it as a pip dependency.
 Make sure no error is reported during this step.
 (venv) $ pip install .